victorock/gns3_server/README.md

 Requirements
 --------------

-You need to install libvirt and kvm/qemu.
+You need to install kvm/qemu.

-You can use your own installation, or use:
+You can use your own roles to install or:
 - victorock.libvirt
 - victorock.cockpit